Fundamental Limitations of QAOA on Constrained Problems and a Route to Exponential Enhancement: Introduction

 The rest of the paper proceeds as follows.
-Section~\ref{sec:related} places our work in context of recent research works in fundamental limitations of shallow Vatiational Quantum Algorithms (VQA).
-Section~\ref{sec:back} reviews the generic ansatz, recalls the definition of the CE–QAOA kernel and records their symmetry, mixing properties and the core exisitence result.
-Section~\ref{sec:main} outlines our main exponential enhancement results culminating in the exponential parameter transfer amplification in Section~\ref{sec:param-transfer}.
-In Section~\ref{sec:methods} we develop the materials and methods necessary to establish the angle-averaging, fourth-moment, and harmonic-analysis bounds that define the generic envelope.
-Section~\ref{app:lightcone} develops light-cone barriers for the generic QAOA ansatz at $p=1$ and Section~\ref{app:fixed_p} extend the light-cone barrier analyses to linear depths.
+Section~\ref{sec:related} places our work in context of recent research works in fundamental limitations of shallow Variational Quantum Algorithms (VQA).
+Section~\ref{sec:back} reviews the generic ansatz, recalls the definition of the CE–QAOA kernel and records their symmetry, mixing properties and the core existence result.
+In Section~ \ref{sec:main} we collect our main results.
+In Section~\ref{sec:methods} we discuss the materials and methods necessary to establish the angle-averaging, fourth-moment, and harmonic-analysis bounds that define the generic envelope.
+Section~\ref{app:lightcone} develops light-cone barriers for the generic QAOA ansatz at $p=1$ and Section~\ref{app:fixed_p} extends the light-cone barrier analyses to constant/sublinear depths.
 Section \ref{sec:conclusion} concludes our findings.
-Supplemntary details are relgated to the Appendix~\ref{app:param-transfer}.